-We're updating our publications and forms to include the new provision for undue economic hardship.
-Until that time, you can use the existing applications for cases of hardship, as well as for the previously eligible bankruptcy and insolvency cases:
+We have updated our publications and forms to include the new provision for undue economic hardship.
+You may now use Form DTF-4, or Form DTF-4.1 for cases of hardship, as well as for the previously eligible bankruptcy and insolvency cases:

 - Form DTF‑4, Offer in Compromise (For Liabilities Not Fixed and Final and Subject to Administrative Review)